harsh071/vapi-perplexity-supermemory/readme.md

 # Vapi Next.js Integration

-A modern Next.js application integrated with Vapi for voice AI capabilities.
-This app provides a web-based voice assistant interface that allows users to interact with AI through real-time voice conversations.
+A modern Next.js application integrated with **Vapi** and **ElevenLabs** for voice AI capabilities.
+This app provides a web-based voice assistant interface that allows users to interact with AI through real-time voice conversations using either platform.

 ## Features

-- 🎙️ **Real-time Voice Conversations** - Interact with AI assistants using voice
+- 🎙️ **Real-time Voice Conversations** - Interact with AI assistants using voice (Vapi & ElevenLabs)
 - 🎤 **STT (Speech-to-Text) Visualization** - Visual indicators for user and AI speech activity
 - 📊 **Audio Level Monitoring** - Real-time volume visualization with waveform display
 - ⚡ **Next.js 15** - Built with the latest Next.js with App Router